AvailLang/Avail/README.md

 nature of the bug, and providing advice to the ambitious is beyond the scope of this humble document.
 If you do decide to attempt a resolution yourself, then please include a statement of your intentions in the issue report.
-Should your efforts prove successful, then please use Git to create a patch file:
+Should your efforts prove successful, then please create a new pull request for your fix.

-	$ git diff > $PATCH

-Where $PATCH denotes the name of the patch file.
-Please attach this patch file to the relevant issue.
-Once we have had an opportunity to review the patch for vulnerabilities and stylistic issues, then we will apply your patch to the appropriate project branches in Git.

 If you start but give up before achieving a resolution, then simply update the issue to let us know that you are no longer working on the problem.